haziz1983/cognitive-social-crm/README.md

 ![](doc/source/images/architecture.png)

-1. Tweets are pushed out by Twitter.
+1. User logs in using his Google account.
-2. The Cognitive Social CRM app processes the tweet.
+2. Tweets are pushed out by Twitter.
-3. The Watson Tone Analyzer Service performs analysis of sentiment and emotional tone.
+3. The Cognitive Social CRM app processes the tweet.
-4. The Watson Natural Language Understanding Service pulls out keywords and entities.
+4. The Watson Tone Analyzer Service performs analysis of sentiment and emotional tone.
-5. The Watson Assistant Service extracts the intents (verbs) from the tweets.
+5. The Watson Natural Language Understanding Service pulls out keywords and entities.
 6. Tweets and metadata are stored in Cloudant
 7. The Web UI displays charts and graphs as well as the tweets.

 ## Included components

-- [Watson Assistant](https://www.ibm.com/cloud/watson-assistant/): Watson Assistant is a robust platform that allows developers and non-technical users to collaborate on building conversational AI solution.
+- [App ID](https://www.ibm.com/cloud/app-id): Easily add authentication, secure back ends and APIs, and manage user-specific data for your mobile and web apps.
 - [Watson Tone Analyzer](https://www.ibm.com/watson/services/tone-analyzer): Uses linguistic analysis to detect communication tones in written text.
 - [Watson Natural Language Understanding](https://www.ibm.com/watson/services/natural-language-understanding): Natural language processing for advanced text analysis.
 - [IBM Cloudant](https://www.ibm.com/cloud/cloudant): A managed NoSQL database service that moves application data closer to all the places it needs to be — for uninterrupted data access, offline or on.